giantswarm/docs/sources/reference/stop.md

     $ swarm stop myapp

+When in a terminal, you will see a little activity indicator until the application is actually stopped.

 ## Stopping a service

 To stop a service, provide the name of the service as defined in your application configuration (`swarm.json`), prefixed with the application name and a slash (`/`).
 Example: